Shea Groom

-Shea Ellese Groom (born March 4, 1993) is an American professional soccer player who plays as a forward for Houston Dash in the National Women's Soccer League.
+Shea Ellese Groom (born March 4, 1993) is an American professional soccer player who plays as a midfielder or forward for Chicago Stars FC of the National Women's Soccer League (NWSL).

 Groom played collegiate soccer for Texas A&M Aggies before starting her professional career with FC Kansas City in 2015.
-She was traded to Sky Blue FC after FC Kansas City ceased operations in 2018, before joining Seattle Reign FC in 2019.
-She is currently a member of the Houston Dash.
+She was traded to Sky Blue FC after FC Kansas City ceased operations in 2018, before joining Seattle Reign FC in 2019, then joining Houston Dash in 2020.
+In 2024, she signed with Chicago as a free agent.

 Groom is a former United States youth international.
 She received her first call-up to the full national team in October 2016 but has yet to win a cap.

 Early life

-Born in Liberty, Missouri to Kelly and Lesa Groom, Groom attended Liberty High School where she led the girls' soccer team to a state championship and was named Missouri's Player of the Year in 2010.
+Born in Liberty, Missouri, to Kelly and Lesa Groom, Groom attended Liberty High School where she led the girls' soccer team to a state championship and was named Missouri's Player of the Year in 2010.
 She was named Gatorade Missouri Player of the year twice in 2010 and 2011.
 Groom was a NSCAA High School Girls' All-America Soccer Team selection and named NSCAA State Player of the Year in 2010.
 In 2011, she was named All-American by ESPN Rise.